jgraubove/jgraubove.github.io/why.md

 _Confucius said: “Zigong, do you take me for someone who learns a lot and then stores it all up in my head?”
 Zigong replied: “Yes, is that not the case?”
 Confucius said: “No. I weave it all together into a single thread.”_

-In summer 2022, in a short period of time, my team published articles on the following topics:
+I decided to create this site in summer 2022, when in a short period of time, my team published articles on the following topics:

 - 🏰 historic glass windows
 - 📚 archives and reading rooms